thaabomb/EightyPercentSafer/notes.md

 - Tier 3: Unreported Occurences
 - Retrieve this from the GAIN presentations
 - The incidents and unrelorted occurences are fuel for accident prevention.
+  - Maybe they're the crude oil of accident prevention.
+  - Proactive data collection, analysis, and prioritization is the refinement process.
+  - The output of that process is the fuel for accident prevention.
+  - Unlike crude oil, incidents and unreported occurences defy extraction.
+People actively try to hide these things unless you guarantee a non-punitive response.
+If you guarantee a non-punitive response they'll actually deliver the crude oil to you.
+    - You must also guarantee that this information will not become public.

 # Concept: A free bonus of improved safety is improved productivity
 - Want to cut costs?
 Improve safety.